ArtiLuca/algorithms-and-puzzles/LeetCode/Arrays & Linked Lists/Find Dissapeared Numbers in Array/README.md

         // allocate result vector, and inspect against sequence 1 to n vector<int> missing;
         for (int i = 1; i <= nums.size(); i++) {

-            // if an expected number from sequence is missing if (seen.find(i) == seen.end()) {
+            // if an expected number from the sequence is missing,  we push into result vector if (seen.find(i) == seen.end()) {
-                // we push into result vector
                 missing.push_back(i);
             }
         }